Struckdown/SuperAdventure/README.md

 just for the fun of it.
 I think it'd be fun to make a 5-10 minute adventure game.

 Feel free to try it, hopefully it works for you!

+On a side note, in regards to licenses and such, this is a personal project done for practice and fun.
+I accept that the foundations of the code stem from the tutorial and will hopefully be eventually modified over time.